 |State||Employment||Annual Mean Wage|

-Schools with Master of Legal Studies in Montana
+Popular Schools with Masters in Legal Studies in Montana

 |Law||University of Montana||MCL|